stevester94/Chedd_Conference_Center/README.md

 its best to do this last
 run the script `dorootwork` to change the file system The `dorootwork` script only allows editing for the current shell...

+# Notes and gotchas
+The letsencrypt certificate expires every 3 months, will need to repeat the process if it does.
+Though you can renew before hand